“If you want to be happy, be.” ―Leo Tolstoy.

-There’s been amazing work done in the last fifteen years on the science of happiness.
+There’s been excellent work done in the last fifteen years on the science of happiness.

-It seems that many of the things we think will make us happy actually won’t.
-Money, power and fame being examples.
+It seems that many things we think will make us happy actually won’t.
+Money, power, and fame are examples.

 Our society perpetuates this idea, obviously, but I think there’s more to it than that.
 It’s partly our DNA’s fault.

-Human beings have survived in the harsh wild over millions of years because of our genetic ability to survive.
-Each subsequent generation has gotten just a bit better at surviving.
-By always searching for more resources—whether that be food, water supply, shelter, etc.—our ancestors have literally programed future generations to always seek out more.
-We are built the way we are built and we have our ancestors to thank.
+By constantly searching for more resources—food, water supply, shelter, etc.—our ancestors have programmed future generations always to seek out more.
+We are built the way we are made and have our ancestors to thank.

 This pursuit of more has a nasty habit of consuming us and quelling happiness.
-Inherently, I don’t think there’s anything wrong with wanting more and to work for it, but I do think the way many of us go about it—obsessively, sacrificing health, neglecting family—is a big problem.
+I don’t think there’s anything wrong with wanting more and working for it.
+Still, I believe the way many of us go about it—obsessively, sacrificing health, neglecting family—is a big problem.

-You really can be happy by simply choosing to be happy.
+You really can be happy by simply choosing to be satisfied.